 The College Access Loan Program provides alternative educational loans to Texas students who are unable to meet the cost of attendance.
 A student must be a Texas resident, be enrolled at least half-time in a course of study leading to an associate's, bachelor's, or graduate degree, meet satisfactory academic progress requirements, and have good credit standing or provide a cosigner who has good credit standing and meets other requirements.
 Students may borrow an amount up to the cost of attendance less other financial aid.
-A 0%, 3%, or 5% origination fee will be deducted from the proceeds of each loan, depending on credit qualifications.
-Interest is a fixed annual rate of 4.2%.
+An origination fee will no longer be assessed for all approved CAL borrowers.
+Interest is a fixed annual rate of 3.75%.
 Apply at www.elmselect.com.